Back to Blog

 vlayer's implementation: multi-party TLS notarization

-The vlayer team (backed by a16z Crypto CSX) has built a production-grade zkTLS stack that implements multi-party computation to allow a notary to co-participate in the TLS handshake without gaining access to the session keys in plaintext.
+The vlayer team (backed by a16z Crypto CSX) has built a production-grade zkTLS stack that implements multi-party computation to allow a notary to co-participate in the TLS handshake without gaining access to the session keys or data in plaintext.

 In practice, the flow works as follows: